ChrisPinna/Instagram/README.md

 ```
 as a user
 so I can share my experiences
-I would like to be able to upload a picture
+I would like to be able to share a picture as an experience
 ```
 ```
 as a user